SPH73/Santorini-nail-bar/README.md

 5. Contact

     The contact form requires input validation.
 The bot-field works and a success notifcation is displayed on submit.
 An email is sent to the owner on each valid form submission.
 I originally had a recaptcha 2 challenge but as this wasn't working I replaced it with the hidden bot-field as a measure of spam protection.
 In order to test the bot-field I temporarily replaced the ```visibility: hidden``` to```visibility: visible```.
-During this phase, I had to reposition the submit button so that the form layout wasn't affected.
-I placed the submit button inside a 2 column row so that they were adjacent and this meant I could remove the bottom margin that I had initially used to create space beneath the button.
+During this phase, I decided to reposition the submit button so that the form layout wasn't affected.
+By placing the submit button inside a 2 column row so that they were adjacent to eachother, I could remove the bottom margin that I had initially used to create space beneath the button.
 I will continue to address the issue of the recptacha challenge and try and find a solution or cause.

-As I have used the Bootstrap frame work whch has automatically provided me with breakpoints for responsiveness, I used Chrome developer tools to test the various screen resolutions.
+As I have used the Bootstrap frame work which has automatically provided me with breakpoints for responsiveness, I used Chrome developer tools to test the various screen resolutions.
 However, I was able to get the site tested on a 5k resolution and was sent a screencast, which I found to be quite disappointing.
-Revisiting the users and user stories, I have decided not to spend any time on resolving the issues at present as the target market is highly unlikely to be viewing the site on such a large screen.
+Revisiting the users and user stories, I have decided not to spend any time on resolving this issue at present as the target market is highly unlikely to be viewing the site on such a large screen.
 The result though, was that the logo image only filled 60% of the screen (very fixable as I reduced the size considerably), the text was extemely small and the footer did not stick to the bottom even though I have used the html footer element.
 I intend to find out how to render the content to fill the viewport height and width in stretch 2 once my project has been assessed, as a learning opportunity.
 I am speculating at this point that this is something to do wwith the browser preventing a compromise on quality but it will be an interesting discovery to make.
+I did see whether making the footer fixed would work but found that it took up to much of the screen with both the navigation and footer fixed so that isn't a suitable solution.

 Owners feedback on testing her deployed site:
->
+>   "I have tested the link for the live website and I am very happy overall.
+I prefer the gallery as it is rather than as we originally planned it.
+The testimonals are much better as a slide show on a phone as they originally took up too much space being one beneath the other.
+I did notice that the header image loads quite slowly but that could be my slow internet.
+I tried all of the buttons and everything that can be clicked and it all worked perfectly and everything loaded onto the page.
+I used Safari, Firefox and Chrome on a macbook and iphone 8.
+The extra things like the icon in the browser that have been added are awesome."